 "Coming out of the pits, Michael went into the first chicane with the wrong line.
 I got alongside him and would have overtaken him, but he didn't leave me room and pushed me onto the grass, where braking is obviously impossible".

-"Nick and I will clear up.
+"Nick and I will clear this up.
 Incident aside, it was not an entirely bad weekend.
-With his comeback Rubens showed that the F2004M is competitive.
-In qualifying I was unlucky, while in the race my goal was to finish in the points zone.
+With his comeback, Rubens showed that the F2004M is competitive.
+In qualifying, I was unlucky, while in the race my goal was to finish in the points.
 It went badly, but I repeat what I had said on the eve of the race: the World Championship is not won at the first Grand Prix".

-On Monday 7 March 2005, Scuderia Ferrari packs up and ships the cars, spare parts and all the equipment needed for the intercontinental transfers.
+On Monday, March 7, 2005, Scuderia Ferrari packs up and ships the cars, spare parts and all the equipment needed for the intercontinental transfers.
 Destination Malaysia.
-Sunday, 20 March 2005, at the Sepang circuit, they seek revenge.
-The drivers and part of the racing team stay on holiday for a week in this part of the world, the test drivers do tests in Spain, the technicians study in Maranello the data collected in Melbourne in the first Grand Prix of the season dominated by Renault and Giancarlo Fisichella, welcomed on his arrival at Fiumicino by cheering fans and friends.
+Sunday, March 20, 2005, at the Sepang circuit, they seek revenge.
+The drivers and part of the racing team stay on holiday for a week in this part of the world, the test drivers do tests in Spain, the engineers study in Maranello the data collected in Melbourne in the first Grand Prix of the season dominated by Renault and Giancarlo Fisichella, welcomed on his arrival at Fiumicino by cheering fans and friends.

 "I'm aiming for the World Championship victory".